jpoehls/old-zduck-web/_posts/2009-10-12-from-windows-live-mesh-to-dropbox.markdown

 of the files and folders in My Dropbox that indicates whether they are up-to-date or downloading (+1 for acting like TortoiseSVN!).
-I get real-time balloon messages from my notification area whenever a file is changed, even when it’s on another computer.
+I get real-time balloon messages from my notification area whenever a file is changed, even when it's on another computer.
 For instance if I update a file on my desktop, I'll get a notification as soon as my laptop receives the update.
 This does wonders for making me feel "in the loop" and confident that my files are being kept up-to-date.